dywisor/roverlay/doc/rst/usage.rst

  roverlay helpers
 ------------------

-An installation of roverlay includes some helper programs:
+An installation of roverlay includes some helper programs, most of them can also be found in ``<R overlay src directory>/bin/``:

 *roverlay-sh*
    a wrapper around /bin/sh that runs a shell or shell script in roverlay's